Carl Tamayo

-Carl Vincent Cabellon Tamayo (born February 13, 2001) is a Filipino professional basketball player for the Ryukyu Golden Kings of the Japanese B.League.
+Carl Vincent Cabellon Tamayo (born February 13, 2001) is a Filipino professional basketball player for the Changwon LG Sakers of the Korean Basketball League (KBL).
 He played college basketball for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
 He has won championships in the juniors and seniors division of the UAAP, and has played for the Philippine national team multiple times.
-He is listed at 6 feet 7 ½ inches (2.02 m).
+He is listed at 6 feet 8 inches (2.02 m).

 Early life

-Tamayo was born in Talisay, Cebu, to Simpoy Tamayo, a basketball player for University of Southern Philippines Foundation (USPF) and Hermenia Tamayo (née Cabellon), a volleyball star for Southwestern University (SWU).
+Tamayo was born in Talisay, Cebu, to Simpoy Tamayo, a former basketball player for University of Southern Philippines Foundation (USPF) and Hermenia Tamayo (née Cabellon), a former volleyball player for Southwestern University (SWU).
 Days after he was born, his father died of a heart attack.
 He studied at Southwestern University for his primary education.

 High school career

 Adamson Baby Falcons

 Before basketball, Tamayo's sport was billiards.
-When he was 13 years old, he was discovered by Coach Goldwin Monteverde, who recruited him to play for Adamson High School.
-Coach Monteverde did this by promising him a photo op with his favorite PBA player, June Mar Fajardo.
+When he was 13 years old, he was discovered by coach Goldwin Monteverde, who recruited him to play for Adamson High School in Manila.
+Monteverde did this by promising him a photo opportunity with his favorite PBA player, June Mar Fajardo.
 Tamayo won Juniors Rookie of the Year for UAAP Season 78 as he averaged five points, 5.2 rebounds, and 1.4 blocks.
 In the first game of Season 79, he had 14 points and 11 rebounds.
 Unfortunately, most of their wins that season were forfeited as they fielded an ineligible player in guard Encho Serrano.
 In his final game for them, he had 13 points and 13 rebounds.